Rickaym/discord-ext-i18n/README.md

 **Required Steps**:

-- Define a language getter function decorated with the `Detector.language_getter` decorator (this getter is called with an ID of _guilds / channels_ to see if it has a language preference)
+- Define a language getter function decorated with the `Detector.lang_getter` decorator (this getter is called with an ID of _guilds / channels_ to see if it has a language preference)
 - Instantiate a `discord.ext.i18n.Agent` class to configure and inject code